Parity distributions among gaps of free numerical semigroups: Specialization to free numerical semigroups

 \begin{example} Consider the sequence $T=(t_0,t_1,t_2,t_3,t_4)=(120, 180, 100, 55, 22)$.
 To see if this sequence is telescopic, we compute $d_0=120$, $d_1=60$, $d_2=20$, $d_3=5$, $d_4=1$.
 Then $c_1=2$, $c_2=3$, $c_3=4$, and $c_4=5$.
 One can verify that $c_it_i\in\langle t_0,\dots,t_{i-1}\rangle$ for $i=1,2,3,4$.
 Hence, $T$ is telescopic.
 Furthermore, $\gcd(T)=1$, so we have a free numerical semigroup $S=\langle 120,180,100,55,22\rangle$.
 In the notation of Theorem~\ref{thm:main result}, we have $m=3$ and $I=\{0,1,2,4\}$.
 Then

-Note that this can also be handled by Corollary~\ref{cor:all-but-one-generating-elts-even} since all but one of the generating elements are even.
+Note that this can also be handled by Corollary~\ref{cor:all-but-one-generating-elts-even} since $T$ is telescopic and all but one of the generating elements are even.
 Since the odd generating element is 55, the result is simply $(55-1)/2$. \end{example}

 We can now revisit Example~\ref{ex:first-ex}, in which we worked with a numerical semigroup generated by a compound sequence.

 \begin{example} Let $A=(2,3)$ and $B=(5,4)$.
 Since $\gcd(a_i,b_j)=1$ for all $i\ge j$, $(A,B)$ is a suitable pair with corresponding compound sequence $C(A,B)=(2\cdot3,5\cdot3,5\cdot4)=(6,15,20)$ and numerical semigroup $S=\langle 6,15,20\rangle$.
 The even terms in $A$ and $B$ are $a_1$ and $b_2$.
 Hence, $M_2(A)=1$ and $m_2(B)=2$.
 We find